snoopryan123/academic-kickstart/content/publication/BSPaper.md

 +++

-FLast summer, I interned in the Complex Securities Valuation group of Stout, a global valuation advisory firm.
+L"ast summer, I interned in the Complex Securities Valuation group of Stout, a global valuation advisory firm.
 It was my job to find the value of exotic contracts such as the carried interest of a hedge fund and the earnout of an acquisition of one company by another.
 My boss wanted me to use a Black-Scholes framework to value these contracts, since they have option-like features.
 My coworkers, however, did not have the time or knowledge to teach me about options pricing and the Black-Scholes formula (and none of them were mathematicians).
-So, I took it upon myself to learn about the fundamentals of options pricing, and summarized what I learned here." abstract_short = "A short version of the abstract.
+So, I took it upon myself to learn about the fundamentals of options pricing, and summarized what I learned here."